2025 Risk Summit

 -

-Richard Lee, Executive Director - Financial Crime, Implementation Services, KordaMentha
+Richard Lee, Executive Director, Financial Crime, KordaMentha

 This session will unpack the new AML/CTF Rules framework and the proposed changes that are likely to impact new and existing reporting entities.